A glossary index in order to help navigate and understand the linguistics and terminology of fandom.

 OTT - Over the Top, excessive or melodramatic reaction.

-Podfic - can be used as both a noun and verb.
-It is the narration of a fanfic into an audiobook and made available online.
-Creators are referred to as podficcers.
+Podfic -can be used as a noun or verb.
+It is the narration of fanfic into an audiobook and made available online.
+Creators are referred to as podficcers-- who may be podficcing their newest podfic.

-PWP - fic trope that stands for Porn With Plot
+PWP - fic trope that stands for Porn With Plot, or Porn Without Plot.
+Check other tags for clarification.

 Rarepair - is a pairing that has only a small number of fans, therefore there is minimal content about that ship, ie., Crobby (Crowley/Bobby Singer) is a rarepair.

-RPF/RPS - fanfic trope where real-life people are treated as characters and fans write fanfiction about them, their lives and relationships.
+RPF/RPS - fanfic trope where RL ppl are treated as chars and fans write fic about them, their lives and relationships, as they are more far off and less ‘real’ than the chars they play, sparking imagination.
 RPF stands for Real Person Fiction, while RPS is Real Person Slash, referring to same-sex pairing.
+Not everyone is comfortable with this so tagging is very important to avoiding squicking people out.

 Rule 34: if it exists, there’s porn about it.